Skip to Main Content

 PCMag Logo It's Surprisingly Easy to Be More Secure Online

 You're asked to create a PIN when you first sign up.
-According to Signal's FAQ, this will eventually allow you to "recover your profile, settings, contacts, and who you’ve blocked if you ever lose or switch devices."
-The company says, this feature is designed in such a way that the information is not accessible, even to the people who develop Signal.
-You can disable PINs in the Settings.
+According to Signal's FAQ, this allows you to "recover your profile, settings, contacts, and who you’ve blocked if you ever lose or switch devices."
+The company says this feature is designed in such a way that the information is not accessible, even to the people who develop Signal.
+Furthermore, your chat history cannot be recovered with the PIN.

 Chats and Groups on Signal

 Groups work much the same as messages.
 Select a few contacts, or skip that and simply create an empty group, and then add a name and a picture.
-That's it!
 Groups are encrypted but messages to groups with non-Signal users will not be encrypted and will only use SMS.

 You can add people manually from your contacts or you can create a sharable link or QR code to quickly populate your new group.
 Newly created groups now have admins (the creator of the group by default) who can change group settings, assign other admins, approve members joining from a link, and, of course, remove other members as well.
+In testing, our group didn't have any trouble communicating via text messages.

-Signal by Voice and Video
+Signal's Voice and Video Chat

+Video calls and group chats work across every platform Signal supports.
 Secure voice calls have been a feature of Signal since its earliest incarnation as RedPhone/TextSecure.
 Tap the phone or camera icon at the top of a chat to start a secure voice or video call.
 You switch your camera on to turn a voice call into a video chat.

-Group chats also support video calls with up to 40 participants, which is large enough for a friendly chat or a small group but can't hold a candle to Zoom.
+Group chats also support video calls with up to 40 participants, which is large enough for a friendly chat or a small group, though it can't hold a candle to Zoom.
 Telegram allows up to 1,000 viewers for broadcasts, but only the first 30 can share their video.
-Like Discord, video calls in Signal persist until everyone has left, but nonparticipants can continue using the text chat.
-Voice calls aren't explicitly supported for groups, but you can just turn off your camera.
-The effect is the same.
-Note that video calls and group chats work across every platform Signal supports.

 If you're familiar with WhatsApp or Apple Messages, some of Signal’s quirks might confuse you.
 For one thing, you won't be able to see the previous chat history when you join a group.
 That's because those messages can only be read by their intended recipients, which, at the time, didn't include you.